-One of the largest co-ed residence halls on campus, Bergwall Hall houses 185 men and women on separate floors.
-With air conditioning, an elevator, a private bath in each room, and a direct skywalk to Hodson Dining Commons, Berg was nicknamed “the Holidorm” shortly after it was built in 1989 with summer conference housing in mind.
+One of the largest co-ed residence halls on campus, Bergwall Hall houses 185 men and women on separate floors and features air conditioning, an elevator, a private bath in each room, and a direct skywalk to Hodson Dining Commons.

 Namesake: Evan Bergwall, Sr.